 Aggie Gateway to Success

 The Texas A&M-Blinn TEAM Program ("TEAM") is a collaborative, co-enrollment partnership between Texas A&M University and Blinn College.
-To be considered for participation in the TEAM program, a prospective student must apply for regular freshman admission and meet all admission criteria.
-TEAM students must enroll in a minimum of 12 total credit hours per semester, three-to-five at Texas A&M and the remainder at Blinn College.
-TEAM students may apply for full Texas A&M admission via the transfer admission process before completion of the two-year TEAM format.
-At the conclusion of the sophomore year, TEAM students who have completed 45 Blinn and 15 Texas A&M credit hours, with a 3.0 or higher grade point average at each school, will be fully admitted to Texas A&M University.
-Students must meet departmental prerequisites and comply with any internal application processes to enter majors.
-TEAM students are able to access most student services and programs on both campuses, to include participation in the Corps of Cadets and Greek Life.
+To be considered for selection to the TEAM program, a prospective student must apply for regular freshman admission and meet all admission criteria.
+Participating TEAM students enroll in a minimum of 12 total credit hours per semester, divided between Texas A&M and Blinn.
+TEAM students are able to transition into degree-granting majors at Texas A&M via the change of curriculum process if they satisfy benchmark credit and grade point criteria at both schools, and complete departmental entry requirements.
+It is sometimes possible for TEAM students to transition to full enrollment at A&M in less than two years.
+TEAM students are able to access student services and programs on both campuses, to include participation in the Corps of Cadets and Greek Life.
 They may apply for on-campus housing at A&M, as well as financial aid (based upon their combined credit hours from both schools).